Skip to content

 If you leave the LGPS or choose to stop paying APCs before the end of your agreed payment period, you will be credited with the amount of additional pension you have paid for.
 However, if you have to retire because of your ill health and your pension is enhanced, you will be credited with the full amount of pension you agreed to buy.

-The contributions you pay will be reviewed from time to time and could increase in the future.
-If this applies, your local pension fund will let you know how much your contributions will change by.
-The increased contributions which will be payable from the April following the review.
+The contributions you pay are reviewed from time to time and may change as a result.
+If your contribution rate does change, your local pension fund will tell you the revised amount.
+Any change will take effect from the April following the review.

 Lump sum payments